 I started running youth programming, and then I began running basketball tournaments for different age groups.
 And so I became a community leader in that regard.
 From that, I transitioned into being involved with the Chinese Youth Athletic Association, which has much bigger entities.
 I started one-off in Mississauga, and now I have an impact in terms of growing sports through the Chinese youth all across the GTA.
 And I think it was through that I was identified by the North American Chinese Basketball Association board.
 Then, they brought me in 2010 or 2011 to be on the executive board.
 And that’s how I got involved!

 It’s a very similar role from what I had in the past, but now I’m building it out to a North American base.
 We monitor the growth of basketball in the Chinese communities in different areas across North America, like Philadelphia, New York, and Chicago.
 We have a strong member base in all of those associations.
 Once a year, we build what we call a National Championship, even though it’s really an international championship because it’s both the US and Canada.
 We have 80 to 100 teams; participants are from all different age groups who compete for 4 full days for the championship.
 So, that’s a big part of my role–I work with various associations at different cities across North America, and they invite me to come and participate.

 Can you speak a little bit about the skills you use on a daily basis and why it’s important for young professionals to possess them?

 Adaptability and Flexibility

 It’s important to understand that there’s the whole sports world, but then, as you go into a sports career, you really have to be very adaptable to different situations and different scenarios.
 I’ve interviewed a lot of people for various internships and coordinator positions, and when you ask them what their vision is, they’ll tell me, “I want to work with the players” or “I want to work with the kids”, but they don’t really understand the actual role they applied for.
-And so that adaptability and flexibility plays into that and is really important.
+And so that adaptability and flexibility play into that and are really important.